Office of Citizenship

 The USCIS Office of Citizenship is mandated by the Homeland Security Act of 2002 (Pub.
 L. No. 107–296) to promote instruction and training on citizenship rights and responsibilities, including the development of educational materials.

-The mission of the Office of Citizenship is to provide federal leadership, tools, and resources to proactively foster immigrant assimilation.
+The mission of the Office of Citizenship is to provide federal leadership, tools, and resources to proactively foster civic integration.
 To facilitate this process, the Office of Citizenship engages and supports partners to welcome immigrants; promote English language learning and education on the rights and responsibilities of citizenship; and encourage U.S. citizenship.
 The work of the Office of Citizenship is focused on three specific areas:

 - Providing immigrants with opportunities and tools to become vested citizens